ART AND OLFACTION AWARDS JUDGES

-The Art and Olfaction Awards jury brings diverse interests, backgrounds and specialisations to the very hard task of judging scent.
+The Art and Olfaction Awards jury brings diverse interests, backgrounds and specializations to the very hard task of judging scent.
 We strive to create a diverse and international jury that is composed of active participants in the scent world, from perfume business insiders to artists; curators to writers, scientists and - of course - perfumers.

-We believe that submissions should be judged by a group of people that is able to understand the context for the work submitted in their category - be it the smallest natural perfume house, an international niche perfume brand, or a experimental work that incorporates scent.
+We believe that submissions should be judged by a group of people that is able to understand the context for the work submitted in their category - be it the smallest natural perfume house, an international niche perfume brand, or an experimental work that incorporates scent.
 We also believe that a diversity of interests creates a stronger and more progressive jury.

 All submissions are tracked by a number, and nothing else.
-All the judges see to contextualize what they are smelling is a short text describing your intention for the scent.
+All the judges see to contextualize what they are smelling is a short anonymized text describing the intention for the scent.

 Please respect our judges' time and privacy - and the integrity of the awards - and refrain from contacting the judges about your submission.

 JUDGING CODE OF ETHICS

 Judging the Art and Olfaction Awards is a non-renumerated role that should be engaged with as a service to the larger community.
 A judge is one of a group of arbiters: Together the judges create a consensus that is based on their best and most objective assessments of the submitted perfumes, and experimental projects.

 · Respect and follow the judging parameters provided by AOA Management.